TomCrypto/Lambda/README.md

 ## Compatibility

 Lambda is compatible with C++11 compliant compilers and uses only standard libraries.
 As such, it is portable, and has been tested under 64-bit Linux and 64-bit Windows.
+Note the vector code requires SSE3 instructions, but you really should have those.